cvmiller/v6disc/README.md

 ## Synopsis

-A shell script designed for IPv6 automatic discovery of hosts, with the option to ping or run namap against discovered hosts.
+A shell script designed for IPv6 automatic discovery of hosts, with the option to ping or run nmap against discovered hosts.

 ## Examples